-5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers, including on environmental, social and/or governance factors?

 Overall, management companies (for each of their managed AIFs) and investment companies are obliged to prepare annual reports which shall be published and submitted to the AFA and to the investors.
 In addition, it is also compulsory to prepare quarterly reports which must be submitted to the AFA.